Password Managers

 Why do I Need a Password Manager?

 The single most important thing you can do to protect your accounts is to use strong, unique passwords that are not reused anywhere.
-Weak passwords can be easily decrypted using off-the-shelf computers, usually in a matter of minutes or seconds, and even a strong password reused across multiple services can be unsafe as some companies are still not using proper measures in securing your passwords on their sites.
+Weak passwords can be easily guessed using off-the-shelf computers, usually in a matter of minutes or seconds, and even a strong password reused across multiple services can be unsafe as some companies are still not using proper measures (bigger example) in securing your passwords on their sites.
 Using a strong, unique password on each service will make your accounts practically impossible to hack this way.
 A strong password should consist of sixteen or more characters consisting of upper and lower case letters, numbers, and special characters, and should not be reused on any other accounts.
 Of course, this means that a good password is impossible to remember, so the solution is to use a password manager.
 By using a password manager, you only ever have to remember a single password: the master password to login.

 What Should I Look For in a Password Manager?